What Is a data lakehouse? | Blog | Fivetran

 • Improved data management: By storing diverse data, data lakehouses can support all data use cases, ranging from reporting to predictive modeling to generative AI.

-• Streamlined data architecture: The data lakehouse simplifies data architecture by eliminating the need to use a data lake as a staging area for a data warehouse, as well as eliminating the need to maintain a separate data warehouse for analytics and data lake for streaming operations.
+• Streamlined data architecture: The data lakehouse simplifies data architecture by eliminating the need to use a data lake as a staging area for a data warehouse, as well as eliminating the need to maintain a separate data warehouse for analytics and a data lake for streaming operations.

 • Lower costs: The streamlined architecture also lowers costs.